alibabacloud-howto/apsara-video-live-demo/README.md

 However, to keep it simple, this demo is not scalable.
 The goal of this section is to provide some ideas about how to modify this application in order to build a scalable highly available architecture.

-In order to build an highly available architecture, each server in the backend must be executed on several ECS instances.
-The goal is to allow the system to continue to run even if one server is down or overloaded.
+In order to build an highly available architecture, each server in the backend must be running on several ECS instances.
+The goal is to allow the system to continue to work even if one server is down or overloaded.

-The web application is the easiest one to adapt: let users to access to your application through a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer), then configure it to redirect the HTTP traffic to at least two ECS instance that run the web application backend.
+The web application is the easiest one to adapt: by introducing a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer), you can run the web application on two or more ECS instances.
 In addition, if you need auto-scaling, you can create an [auto scaling group](https://www.alibabacloud.com/product/auto-scaling) that will create / delete ECS instances automatically according to the load.
 However, this solution makes HTTPS configuration more complex, as SSL / TLS certificates will need to be moved from the ECS instances to the server load balancer.
 [This tutorial](https://alibabacloud-howto.github.io/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.html)
 explains how to configure HTTPS with an highly-available architecture.